huggingface/blog/cfm-case-study.md

 ## Weak Supervision vs. LLM-assisted labeling: who’s the winner? <a name="comparison"></a>

-In this experiment, we explored two key approaches to data labeling for Named Entity Recognition (NER): **Weak Supervision** and **LLM-assisted labeling**.
+In this experiment, we explored two key approaches to data labeling for NER: **Weak Supervision** and **LLM-assisted labeling**.
 While weak supervision enables scalable training on synthetic data, our findings suggest that it cannot achieve the same level of accuracy as models trained on manually annotated data.
 For 1,000 samples, manual annotation took 3 hours with an F1 score of **0.915**, while Llama 3.1-70b inference only took 2 minutes but resulted in a slightly lower F1 score of **0.895**.
 The trade-off between speed and accuracy depends on the task's requirements.

 <div style="text-align: center;">
   <figure>